Br-ak/Data_Wranglers_Microplastics_Dataset_Project/README.md

 https://youtu.be/gSm9Ki5wKNo

 ### Group Members
-Megan Aleman
-Michelle Brown
-Severin Light
-Nathan Simpson
+Megan Aleman, Michelle Brown, Severin Light, and Nathan Simpson

 ## Introduction
 Microplastics are a growing concern globally, and pollution from one side of the world will get into the water system and can impact water sources all over the globe.
 While the health risks of PE (Polyethylene) remains uncertain when consumed, there is the possibility that the plastic particles can absorb and transport harmful chemicals.
 We are planning to predict the levels of PE in drinking water based on geographic location.
 We will be using latitude and longitude to measure the locations, size of the microplastic, as well as analyzing trends along country and region borders.
 Predicting the levels of PE in drinking water is an important step in increasing awareness and supporting change that can reduce these levels in the future.